inventree/InvenTree.github.io/pages/contribute.md

 ## Translation

 InvenTree provides a translation layer for the web interface, this requires effort from translators to provide multi-lingual support.
 If you wish to translate InvenTree to a new language (or improve an existing translation), such contributions would be extremely useful.
-Once again, to provide translation improvements, refer to [GitHub](https://github.com/inventree/inventree).
+To provide translation improvements, refer to [GitHub](https://github.com/inventree/inventree).

+{% include alert.html title="Translation Helper Script" content="A python script is provided to assist with translation.
+This script is located at InvenTree/script/translate.py" %}

 ## Documentation